 - Stir in 1 tablespoon of cold heavy whipping cream.

-- By heating the cream and chocolate slowly then adding a splash of cold cream you will ensure the chocolate maintains it’s temper (the crystal structure of the chocolate and cocoa butter) and won’t become grainy.
+- By heating the cream and chocolate slowly and then adding a splash of cold cream you will ensure the chocolate maintains its temper (the crystal structure of the chocolate and cocoa butter) and won't become grainy.
 If you rush and heat it too much your ganache layer may end up with white spots and streaks throughout.

 - Pour the chocolate ganache over the peanut butter fudge layer.

-- Cover the fudge using tin foil (but don’t allow the foil touch the chocolate ganache.
+- Cover the fudge using tin foil (but don't allow the foil to touch the chocolate ganache.
 Then set the pan aside for 3-4 hours until the ganache firms up.

 - Cut the fudge into 36 squares.

 - To make nice clean cuts, have a tall glass of hot water and some paper towels on hand.

 - Make one slice then dip the knife in the hot water then clean it off using a paper towel.

 - Repeat making cuts and cleaning the knife until the fudge is cut into 36 pieces.

 I don't advise refrigeration of this fudge as the chocolate ganache may crystalize or become too soft to cut nicely.